1. My husband refuses to get his semen tested. He says that it is thick and voluminous means it must be normal!

 Ans – Semen consists mainly of seminal fluid, secreted by the seminal vesicles and the prostate.
 The volume and consistency of the semen are not related to its fertility potential, which depends upon the sperm count.
 This can only be assessed by microscopic examination.

-2. MY HUSBANDS SPERM COUNT VARIES EVERY TIME WE TEST IT!
-HOW DO WE DETERMINE WHAT THE “REAL” SPERM CONT IS?
+2. MY HUSBAND’S SPERM COUNT VARIES EVERY TIME WE TEST IT!
+HOW DO WE DETERMINE WHAT THE “REAL” SPERM COUNT IS?

 3. I HAVE NO PROBLEMS HAVING SEX SINCE I AM VIRILE, MY SPERM COUNT MUST BE NORMAL.

 Ans – There is no correlation between male fertility and virility.
-Men with totally normal sex drives may have no sperms at all.
+Men with totally normal sex drives may have no sperm at all.

 4. MY SEMEN ANALYSIS REPORT SHOWS I HAVE NO SPERM IN THE SEMEN(AZOOSPERMIA).
 IS THIS BECAUSE I USE TO MASTURBATE EXCESSIVELY AS A BOY?

 Ans – Masturbation is a normal activity that most boys and men indulge in.
-It does not affect the sperm count.
+It does not affect sperm count.
 You cannot “run” out of sperms, because these are constantly being produced in the testes.

 5. MY WIFE IS FRIGID AND DOES NOT ENJOY HAVING SEX.
 COULD THIS BE THE REASON FOR HER INFERTILITY?